 Irish Unions Prepare Major Pay Demands Amid Cost of Living Crisis Ahead of Autumn Talks

-Irish trade unions are gearing up to demand substantial pay increases for hundreds of thousands of workers in both the public and private sectors, as they prepare for a crucial round of pay negotiations this autumn.
-Union leaders are arguing that significant wage hikes are essential to protect workers from the persistent cost of living crisis and to compensate them for several years of high inflation.
+Irish trade unions are gearing up to demand substantial pay increases for hundreds of thousands of workers in both the public and private sectors, as they prepare for a crucial round of pay negotiations ahead of the expiry of the current public sector pay agreement in June 2026.
+Union leaders are arguing that significant wage hikes are essential to protect workers from the persistent cost of living crisis, pointing to a cumulative 18.9% increase in the Consumer Price Index over the past four years as justification for their demands.
 The outcome of these talks will set a benchmark for wage expectations across the entire economy.

 Background

-For the past two years, households in Ireland have been grappling with a severe cost of living crisis.
+For the past several years, households in Ireland have been grappling with a severe cost of living crisis.
 Soaring energy costs, rising food prices, and increased housing expenses have eroded the real value of wages, leaving many workers struggling to make ends meet.
-While inflation has recently started to fall from its peak, prices for many essential goods and services remain significantly higher than they were a few years ago.
-The current national pay agreement for the public sector is due to expire, and unions are determined to secure a new deal that reflects the financial pressures their members are facing.
+While inflation has recently started to fall — the Central Statistics Office (CSO) reported that the Consumer Price Index rose by 2.8% in the 12 months to December 2025, with an annual average of 2.2% for the year — prices for many essential goods and services remain significantly higher than they were a few years ago.
+The cumulative impact of 18.9% inflation over four years has been devastating for household budgets.

 Key Developments